 Fortunately, this kind of injury is preventable.
 In the event that HIE does happen, doctors may be able to intervene and limit the amount of damage caused, but this requires therapy to be administered immediately after the baby is born.
 If there is any reason for a physician to suspect that a baby has HIE, they must take swift action to provide proper treatment.

-Contact a Baltimore birth injury lawyer at LawMD to learn more about your rights and legal options during a free initial consultation.
+Contact our Baltimore birth injury lawyers at LawMD to learn more about your rights and legal options during a free initial consultation.
 Call us at (888) 695-2963 today.

 What Causes HIE Birth Injuries?